eliasgranderubio/dagda/README.md

 The following features are already implemented and included in the 0.2.0 release.
 * Minimized the false positives improving the accuracy of the matches between the information retrieved from the docker images and the stored information into the MongoDB
-* Improved the user feedback for the long time running processes such as the docker images analysis or the database update
+* Improved the user feedback for the long time running processes
+* Improved the accuracy of the external vulnerabilities/exploits parser
 * Created a quick starter with Docker
 * **Dagda** project included in a CI environment
 * Added tests for code coverage